 Is it legal to grow mescaline-containing cacti at home?

-See Legality section above for details.
-In general, even where it’s legal to grow peyote, San Pedro, and other mescaline-containing plants, it is illegal to consume them and especially to extract the mescaline.
+See Legality section for details.
+In general, even where it’s legal to grow San Pedro, peyote, and other mescaline-containing plants, it is illegal to consume them and especially to extract the mescaline.

 Also keep in mind that peyote has become severely endangered as a natural source of mescaline, so you might want to either avoid plants harvested from the wild or grow an alternative cactus.
 For reference, San Pedro contains approximately 0.3-2% mescaline (compared to peyote’s 3-6%) and Peruvian torch is thought to have a mescaline content of up to 0.8%.